All Episodes

 It's still tough to establish intimacy with a crowd that big, all on the same level.

-I walked out there to amidst uh thunderous applause and a standing ovation, and I said, Hey, if any of you people get out of line, I just want you to know that I have literally hundreds of security people scattered amongst you with tasers.
+I walked out there to amidst thunderous applause and a standing ovation, and I said, hey, if any of you people get out of line, I just want you to know that I have literally hundreds of security people scattered amongst you with tasers.

-Uh I wanted to I want to just sh shut that down right off right off the bat.
+I want to shut that down right off the bat.

-Uh and I also took applications uh since I don't have a California mistress.
+And I also took applications since I don't have a California mistress.

-I took applications for a uh California mistress, and there were a couple of big screams that erupted from the uh from the crowd at that point.
+I took applications for a California mistress, and there were a couple of big screams that erupted from the crowd at that point.

-And then the photographers started going nuts, so I stopped and I would pose uh as I am wont to do because you know I want to give them a good shot.
+And then the photographers started going nuts, so I stopped and I would pose as I am wont to do because I want to give them a good shot.

-Uh and the photographers, a couple of them looked clearly irritated that I would pose for them when they wanted kind of got these uh come on, get serious look on um on their face.
+And the photographers, a couple of them looked clearly irritated that I would pose for them when they wanted, kind of got these, come on, get serious look on their face.

-But it was the whole thing was uh was a uh just a hoot.
+But the whole thing was just a hoot.

-And I'm from from Sacramento, I uh flew down to Los Angeles because I had a dinner to do on Friday night, Saturday, went to uh what went to Washington, flew into Dulles because there was a dinner at uh Mount Vernon, the home of George Washington.
+Went to Washington, flew into Dulles because there was a dinner at Mount Vernon, the home of George Washington.

-And I uh I hadn't been to Mount Vernon since I was fourteen.
+And I hadn't been to Mount Vernon since I was 14.

 Did I see the bust?

-I the well, that was that was uh yes, you walk through the one that Al Gore could not identify, all the busts uh when Hal Gore was being escorted through it, didn't know who various founding fathers were, and the curator was saying, uh, Mr. Vice President, that's uh Ben Franklin.
+That was, yes, you walk through the one that Al Gore could not identify, all the busts when Al Gore was being escorted through it, didn't know who various founding fathers were.

 How do you not know Ben Franklin?

-But yeah, but the thing is that the reason for the dinner, it wa a good friend of mine who lives here in Palm Bay, uh Palm Beach Gay Gaines, uh uh it was her, I call it Swan Song.
+But yeah, but the thing is, the reason for the dinner, a good friend of mine who lives here in Palm Bay, Palm Beach, Gay Gaines, it was her, I call it Swan Song.

 They got two or three movie theaters.

-Uh and I I it normally a four-hour tour, and they they they they showed me the highlights of it in about um uh thirty minutes, uh because it was time to go on to the adult beverage portion of dinner after that, and then uh yes, it's uh it's it is open to American history uh school teachers.
+And normally a four-hour tour, and they showed me the highlights of it in about 30 minutes because it was time to go on to the adult beverage portion of dinner after that.

-Uh it's open to anybody that wants to get it would shock the average American history school teacher today, particularly those here in uh in in South Florida.
+It would shock the average American history school teacher today, particularly those here in South Florida.

-And when you stop and think who's been on that porch, uh and the things that were discussed on that porch.
+And when you stop and think who's been on that porch and the things that were discussed on that porch, don't think the slaves made the porch, Mr. Snergly.

 Would you just cool it in there?